October 14, 1929 – Oilfield Discovery East of Dallas

 October 17, 1890 – Union Oil of California founded

-Texas and Pacific Coal Company’s William Knox Gordon completed the discovery well at 3,432 feet deep.
-It initially produced 1,600 barrels of oil a day of quality, high gravity oil.
+Texas and Pacific Coal Company’s William Knox Gordon completed the discovery well at a depth of 3,432 feet.
+It initially produced 1,600 barrels a day of quality, high gravity oil.
 Within 20 months the exploration company’s stock value jumped from $30 a share to $1,250 a share.

 “Roaring Ranger” launched a drilling boom that extended to nearby towns.
 More gushers followed, some producing up to 10,000 barrels of oil every day.
-Ranger’s population grew from 1,000 to 30,000 – mostly men.
+Ranger’s population quickly grew from 1,000 to 30,000.

-The petroleum proved essential in World War I. When the Armistice was signed in November 1918, a member of the British War Cabinet declared, “The Allied cause floated to victory upon a wave of oil.”
+The petroleum proved essential in World War I. When the Armistice was signed on November 11, 1918, a member of the British War Cabinet declared, “The Allied cause floated to victory upon a wave of oil.”

 After the war, a young veteran – Conrad Hilton – visited Eastland County intending to buy a Texas bank.
-When his bank deal fell through, Hilton (at the Cisco train station ready to leave), noticed across the street a small motel with a long line of roughnecks waiting for a room.
+When his bank deal fell through, Hilton (at the Cisco train station ready to leave), noticed a small hotel with a line of roughnecks waiting for a room.
 Hilton decided to buy his first hotel.
 Learn more in Oil Boom Brings First Hilton Hotel.

 October 18, 2008 – Derrick dedicated in Discovery 1 Park